taskett/taskett/_posts/2019-08-28-time-anxiety.md

 I wish I could tell you that the story ends there, that he taught me how to let go of my time anxiety and we lived happily ever after.

 But I had a serious problem and I wasn’t taking responsibility for getting help for it.
 I kept working in my spare time.
 I denied that I needed help.
 Time anxiety was a key part of my identity.
-Letting go of it meant relearning how I define my worth.
-Letting go of it meant potentially losing my friendship network.
-Letting go of it meant possibly letting my life pass me by.
+Letting go of it meant relearning how I define my worth, potentially losing my friendship network, and possibly letting my life pass me by.

 #### What I didn't see was that I'd built up an identity around experiencing the entirety of life that, in the end, cost me many of the things I cared about most in life.